 Zoning Designation: Parcels along Highway 17 are suitable for a variety of different uses.
 The proximity to the highway tends to allow consideration for more intensive economic development.
 As the property transitions to the west, less intensive uses such as residential estate lots, recreation and riparian habitat should be considered.
-Specific zoning districts should be delayed until the City completes an economic analysis of the properties or receives a specific proposal from a land owner.
+Assigning specific zoning districts should be delayed until the City completes an economic analysis of the properties or receives a specific proposal from a land owner.

 Annexation Timing: There is no pressing need to drive annexation of this area at this time.
-The City may wish to wait until a suitable economic development plan is presented to the City.
+The City may wish to wait until a suitable economic development plan is presented.

-Annexation Issues: The current open space character of this property creates a bucolic gateway to the city from the north.
-Development of these properties should result in an appropriate gateway from the north.
+Annexation Issues: The current open space character of this property creates a bucolic gateway to the city from the north and any future development should enhance the gateway experience.
 Additionally, the distance between these properties and existing utilities is problematic.
 Extending utilities will come at a great cost, and the City should have a clear understanding of the impacts this would have on the existing system.